-Price Cap IR distributors have the ability to include a request to recover costs associated with unforeseen events that are outside the control of a distributor's ability to manage.
+Distributors under a Price Cap IR or Annual IR Index rate-setting plan may request to recover costs associated with unforeseen events that are outside the control of a distributor's ability to manage.
+This is referred to as a claim for a "Z-factor" event.
 The cost to a distributor must be material and its causation clear.
 Costs are to be recorded in Account 1572, Extraordinary Events Costs.
+Carrying charges apply to the account at the OEB-prescribed rates.
 To recover these amounts, a distributor must follow the guidelines discussed in section 2.6 of the Board's Report on 3rd Generation Incentive Regulation for Ontario's Electricity Distributors, issued July 14, 2008.
 The materiality thresholds, described in the above noted OEB report, must be met on an individual event basis for the distributor to apply for recovery of the relevant costs.